 Quickstart

-Get Witan installed and exercising a workbook in under a minute.
-No signup or API key required for the personal tier.
+Install Witan, create a workbook, and run the main verification commands.
+No signup or API key is required for the personal tier.

 1. Install